 Learn to ride the urge

-Urges feel like they’ll last forever.
-They don’t.
-A typical urge peaks within five to fifteen minutes and then fades.
-Your job is to get through that window.
+Urges can feel like they will last forever, but a typical urge peaks within five to fifteen minutes and then fades.
+The practical goal is to get through that window without opening porn.

 When an urge hits: